Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   > Parse the received info from https://randomuser.me/ (with the first name from the student data)
   > set a fake email with firstname.lastname@exampple.com (stripping out possible spaces in the last name (and first name while were at it))
   > - Somehow I think the students have not been entirely honest filling in their data ;)
+  > Going to a student route triggers the chart to display that students data